easteryard/lease-portfolio/README.md

 of pages for requests so you easily can tell if you're on the last page of search requests or not.\
 That being said it seems like a good API overall.

+When I had a good understanding about the API I could start developing the application.

 I would have used a library for the table if it was supposed to have extra features.
 But since the requirements were limited and because I prioritised working on other features within the